jensbrauer/rockpaperscissors/README.md

 ## Credits

-__Gareth McGirr__ mentored this project and provided valuable feedback on graphical design and content.
+[Gareth McGirr](https://github.com/Gareth-McGirr) mentored this project and provided valuable feedback on graphical design and content.

-__Arvid Burström__ helped test this website and provided feedback on how to structure code in game development.
+[Arvid Burström](https://www.linkedin.com/in/arvid-burstrom-21684a64/) in order to understand how I wanted to proceed. helped test this website and provided feedback on how to structure code in game development.

 To better understand the JSHint warning messages on ES6 i read [W3Schools](https://www.w3schools.com/js/js_es6.asp) in order to understand how I wanted to proceed.